lwainright/upstreampstapp/README.md

 ## 🚨 Purpose

-First responders face unique stressors that require fast, private, judgment-free support. **Upstream Approach** is built to provide immediate wellness tools, peer support access, and crisis resources — right from the field.
+First responders face unique stressors that require fast, private, judgment-free support. **Upstream Approach** is built to provide immediate wellness tools, peer support access, AI-powered resources, and crisis lines — right from the field.

 ### Core Privacy Principle

-> **No accounts.
-No analytics.
-No tracking.
-No admin visibility.**
+> **No GPS.
+No location tracking.
+No individual analytics.
+No admin visibility into personal data.**
 >
-> All activity stays on the device.
+> Upstream collects anonymous, aggregated wellness data only.
+All personal activity stays on the device.
 Anonymous by design.

 ---